owntone/owntone-server/README.md

 DAAP stands for Digital Audio Access Protocol which is the protocol used by iTunes and friends to share/stream media libraries over the network.

-OwnTone Server was previously called forked-daapd, which again was a rewrite of mt-daapd (Firefly Media Server).
+owntone-server was previously called forked-daapd, which again was a rewrite of mt-daapd (Firefly Media Server).